logzio/logz-docs/_source/logzio_collections/_log-sources/rsyslog.md

 ##### Check Logz.io for your logs

-Give your logs some time to get from your system to ours, and then [open Kibana](https://app.logz.io/#/dashboard/kibana).
+Give your logs some time to get from your system to ours, and then [open Open Search Dashboards](https://app.logz.io/#/dashboard/osd).

 If you still don't see your logs, see our [Rsyslog troubleshooting guide](https://docs.logz.io/user-guide/log-shipping/rsyslog-selinux-troubleshooting.html).